Ganeshmalagi/Ganeshmalagi/README.md

  Hi there👋, I'm Ganesh Malagi

 # 💫 About Me:
-"I'm a mechanical engineer 🤓<br>with a passion for coding 😎<br>& a desire to transition into software engineer. <br>With a strong foundation in problem-solving <br>and analytical thinking,<br> I'm excited to apply my skills to build innovative software<br> solutions.
+"I'm a mechanical engineer 🤓<br>with a passion for coding 😎<br>And a desire to transition into software engineer. <br>With a strong foundation in problem-solving and analytical thinking,<br> I'm excited to apply my skills to build innovative software solutions.
 I'm proficient in programming languages<br> [C++ , Phython, java script & etc..] <br>I'm looking for opportunities to collaborate, learn, <br>and grow as a software engineer 😊."

 ## 🌐 Socials: